Novalyne Price Ellis

 On October 2, 1942 Price married John Douglas Robarts.
 Robarts was a Second Lieutenant serving in the US Army Infantry.
 They adopted a child, Marvin Douglas.
 Price and Robarts were divorced in May 1946.

 While working as a teacher at Daniel Baker College, Price met and, in 1947, married William Ellis.
 Price and Ellis resided in Louisiana and had one son, Marvin Douglas Ellis, born in 1949.
-Price's love of teaching and gift at speechwriting was recognized in 1981 with her admittance into the National Forensic Hall of Fame.
 Her marriage to Ellis lasted forty-seven years, until Ellis' death in 1994.

 Price continued living alone in Lafayette, Louisiana until her death at age 91 on March 30, 1999.

-Legacy

-Throughout her life, Price did sell a number of articles and short stories, but it is her 1986 memoir, One Who Walked Alone, about her relationship with Howard for which she is best known.
-The 1996 movie, The Whole Wide World, starring Vincent D'Onofrio and Renée Zellweger is a direct adaptation of One Who Walked Alone.